 International students who plan to graduate during the 2021-2022 academic year will need to apply and obtain OPT in order to work in a job or internship in the U.S. that starts or extends past their graduation date.
 Please note that it may take up to 5 months for students to receive their OPT.
 Career Advancement highly encourages you to connect with your employer and discuss your internship start and end date as the OPT process may impact your timeline.
 For further questions on OPT work authorization please reach out to OIA.

-To give students maximum flexibility, applications will be accepted throughout the 2022-2023 academic year and will consist of two grant cycles.
+To give students maximum flexibility, applications will be accepted throughout the 2022-2023 academic year and will consist of three grant cycles.

 - Application opens: November 1, 2022